January 7, 2020, by Rob Ounsworth

 The briefings are being hosted at faculty level, underlining that communicating and engaging with all our researchers is central to our Research Strategy.

-Each briefing will be hosted by the faculty’s Associate Pro-Vice-Chancellor for Research and Knowledge Exchange and take place on the following dates:
+Each briefing will be hosted by the faculty’s Associate Pro-Vice-Chancellor for Research and Knowledge Exchange and were taking place on the following dates: (Please not that some briefings have taken place and booking will be closed)

 Faculty of Arts